quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 In active mode, the service SHOULD decrypt incoming tokens.
 The service SHOULD drop packets with an IP address that does not match, and SHOULD forward packets that do, regardless of the other fields.

+However, the service MUST NOT decrypt or validate tokens if there is a NAT between it and the servers.

 In inactive mode, the service SHOULD forward all packets to the server so that the server can issue an up-to-date token to the client.